google/oss-fuzz/docs/new_project_guide.md

 *Note*: only git is supported right now.

-## Checking in to oss-fuzz repository
+## Checking in to OSS-Fuzz repository

 Fork OSS-Fuzz, commit and push to the fork, and then create a pull request with your change!
 Follow the [Forking Project](https://guides.github.com/activities/forking/) guide